PAP Community Foundation: History

 Four notable purposes of PCF are Kindergarten, Child Care, Education, and Charity, with senior care proposed as the next series of implementations.
-The first senior care centre will be launched from 2014 onwards in Simei, as the first of 10 to 15 such centres it hopes to open in the next five years.
+The first senior care centre was opened in 2016 in Simei, and in 2023, PCF operates a total of 7 senior care centres.

 The official website for the organization states that the organization started in the 1960s to help prepare children for entry into primary schools.
 Classes were conducted in any space available - from 'wayang' stages to shop-houses.
 In addition to the benefits of having a pre-school education for children, the People's Action Party also viewed it as a social outreach programme to gain the support of parents From then till 1986, these kindergartens were run by individual party branches in their respective constituency.

-Currently, the majority of pre-schoolers in Singapore attend one of the PCF-run kindergartens, and the PCF commands about half of Singapore's pre-school market.
+In 2012, the majority of pre-schoolers in Singapore attend one of the PCF-run kindergartens, and the PCF commands about half of Singapore's pre-school market.
+In 2022, there are more than 40,000 children enrolled in about 360 of PCF's preschools islandwide.
 The foundation is also notable in offering a variety of bursaries and scholarships.

 In 2021, PCF was recognised as the best workplace in Asia according to Great Place to Work given good workplace and employee support programmes despite the COVID-19 pandemic.

-Minister of Finance Lawrence Wong was the Council Chairman from 2016 to 2022 as Lawrence Wong was slated to be Deputy Prime Minister of Singapore on 13 June.
-Josephine Teo took over the Council Chairwoman post since 2022.
+Lawrence Wong was the council chairman from 2016 to 2022.
+Wong is expected to stand down as chairman on 12 June 2022 as he was slated to be Deputy Prime Minister of Singapore on 13 June.
+Josephine Teo was to take over as chairman from 13 June.